Best Compact Travel Jogging Stroller Of 2018 & Buying Guide

 Jogging strollers (also known as “joggers”) are three-wheeled strollers—or four in a tri-wheel design—that are designed to be pushed while the parent is running.
 Some have all-terrain tires that can go off paved surfaces and onto dirt trails, grass, etc., just as easily as they navigate through shopping malls and grocery stores; others are meant for paved surfaces only, just like standard strollers, but can handle higher speeds better.

 Joggers can also feature locking front wheels for stability on straight paths, suspension for smoother rides on bumpy surfaces, and even handbrakes.
-You can often get a jogger with the same storage, trays, and cup holders you’d find on standard strollers, too.
+You can often get a jogger to the same storage, trays, and cup holders you’d find on standard strollers, too.

 Do I really need one?